How to Enable or Disable Text and Image Generation for Apps in Windows 11

 Option 1Turn Text and Image Generation On or Off for Everyone in Settings

-You can turn text and image generation on or off for all users on your Windows 11 PC using the Settings app, but you’ll need administrator rights to do this.
+You can turn text and image generation on or off for all users on your Windows 11 PC right from the Settings app, but you’ll need to be an administrator to make this change.

 - Open Settings by pressing